decentstudio/keychain/README.md

 #### Subscribe
 The default implementation uses a sliding buffer with a of size 1000.
 You may provide your own core.async buffer with the `:buffer` option.

-All message is a tuple where the first element is a string timestamp and the second is a type coerced, but unaltered, GDAX message.
+A message is a tuple where the first element is a string timestamp and the second is a type coerced, but unaltered, GDAX message.

 This function returns a map containing the following: